 Spend time with inventor Chris Barton and you’ll be inspired to believe anything is possible.
 His positive energy to make seemingly impossible ideas come to life is absolutely contagious.
 Chris’s latest venture, Guard, uses AI to detect drowning in swimming pools – a never-before accomplished effort.
-Chris’s best-known creation is Shazam, the app that changed the way the world discovers music.
+Chris’s best-known creation is Shazam, the app that changed the way the world discovers music and laid the groundwork for the consumer AI industry we know today.
 With over 2 billion downloads, Shazam is a global phenomenon and Apple’s sixth-largest acquisition.
 The app lets people identify songs out of thin air from anywhere they are, making it nothing short of pure magic.
 Chris holds 12 patents and played key roles in the early days of Google and Dropbox.
 He believes his dyslexia helps him uncover novel solutions to obstacles and to achieving audacious goals.
 In his speeches, Chris shares his Start From Zero thinking method of questioning assumptions and challenging conventional wisdom.
-His amazing story and storytelling completely captivate audiences and inspires them to make big things happen in their organizations – to create magic in defiance of the obstacles.
+His amazing story and storytelling completely captivate audiences and inspire them to make big things happen in their organizations – to create magic in defiance of the obstacles.

 Shazam is a great example.
-When Chris had the idea to identify music using a mobile phone, no technology existed to achieve his goal.
+Though Chris Barton does not position himself as an expert on the broader future of A.I., his journey as a true A.I. pioneer started when Chris had the idea to identify music using a mobile phone, as no technology existed to achieve his goal.
 In addition, he was told by Professors at MIT and Stanford that this application of pattern recognition was impossible.
 Besides inventing a new technology that didn’t yet exist, he had to build a search engine supercomputer from scratch, create the world’s largest music database, and create a user experience on very basic mobile phones.
 Did Chris ever think maybe the experts were right?
 “No,” he says.

 When Shazam was founded in 2000, it was far ahead of its time.
 It was three years before iTunes, seven years before the iPhone, and eight years before the App Store.
 The nascent Shazam struggled in the early days, teetering near bankruptcy for six years waiting for key digital advancements to arrive, allowing Shazam to unleash its full potential on the world.

-In 2018, Shazam, and its 200 employees, was acquired by Apple for a reported $400 million, making it Apple’s 6th largest acquisition of all-time.
+In 2018, Shazam, and its 200 employees, was acquired by Apple in Apple’s 6th largest acquisition of all-time.
 Today, Shazam has been downloaded over two billion times and is considered one of the world’s most popular apps.
 It has become an integral part of our everyday lives, with its ability to instantly identify songs and provide information about the music such as lyrics.
 Shazam has even become a verb, as in “Can you Shazam this song for me?”
 In addition to its widespread usage, Shazam has also been the inspiration for a popular game show hosted by Jamie Foxx called “Beat Shazam,” which has aired for four seasons on the Fox Network challenging contestants to recognize songs faster than the Shazam app.

 Today, Chris spends much of his time building his third startup company, Guard, a system that detects drowning in swimming pools using artificial intelligence.